Guest post by Samuel Caverly

 Symmetry and Marketing

-Symmetry’s role in logo design isn’t as simple as it seems to be in human sexuality.
+Symmetry’s role in logo design isn’t as simple as it seems to be in human anatomy.
 It’s more than just “more symmetry is always better.”
-If it were then every logo would just be perfectly symmetrical and the world of logo design might actually be a bit boring.
-Instead, companies use differing levels of symmetry in their logos in order to communicate certain ideas that they want to associate with their brands.
+If it were, then every logo would just be perfectly symmetrical and the world of logo design might actually be a bit boring.
+Instead, companies use different levels of symmetry in their logos in order to communicate certain ideas that they want to associate with their brands.

 Some symmetry is important in order to maintain a balanced logo that is visually appealing, but adding asymmetry to a logo can convey important meaning to customers.
 The importance of symmetry and asymmetry can be tricky to understand but it is crucial to logo design.